ONE ACT FESTIVAL

 Some simple set pieces/furniture from Dordt’s stock are available to you:

-Stock flats (4’ x 8’) that can be legged at various heights
+Stock platforms (4’ x 8’) that can be legged at various heights

 A freestanding door